MicrosoftDocs/entra-docs/docs/external-id/self-service-sign-up-user-flow.md

 ms.custom: "it-pro"
 ms.collection: M365-identity-device-management

-#  Customer intent: As a developer building an application with B2B collaboration user flows, I want to add a self-service sign-up user flow to my app, so that users can sign up for the app and create a new guest account.
+#customer intent: As a developer building an application with B2B collaboration user flows, I want to add a self-service sign-up user flow to my app, so that users can sign up for the app and create a new guest account.

 ---